GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/reference.md

 Allow the object to be synchronized with other players in the lobby.

 ### Behavior actions

+**Enable (or disable) the synchronization of a behavior**
+Enable or disable the synchronization of a behavior over the network.
+If disabled, the behavior's current state will not be sent to other players anymore.

 **Remove object ownership**
 Remove the ownership of the object from the player.
 It will still be synchronized to other players, but the host owns it.